NishthaSoni/BroadcastSenderApp/README.md

 # BroadcastSenderApp
-This is the simple broadcast sender app
+This is the simple broadcast sender and receiver  app